This content was updated for accuracy and relevance on December 25th, 2021.

 4. Boosts Immunity and Decreases Inflammation

-Regular yoga practice, breathing, and medication can rid the body of toxins and rebalance your body’s systems—including your immune system.
+Regular yoga practice, breathing, and meditation can rid the body of toxins and rebalance your body’s systems—including your immune system.
 This benefit is amplified during the practice of hot yoga, so your body can also reap the benefits of sweating.

 More specifically, yoga may help reduce inflammation.
 Inflammation is a normal immune response in which the body becomes swollen and inflamed as a reaction to an injury or an infection.